 Non-waiting list admissions are not subject to income targeting requirements.
 This would include continuously assisted families displaced from public housing, families issued vouchers because of project-based program REAC failures or owner opt outs, etc.

-J. After 1/1/2024, when applicants are fully certified and about to receive unit offers or when current tenants are recertified every adult family member is required to sign a consent form (HUD 9886) granting the HACC access to federal databases to check their income history.
+K. After 1/1/2024, when applicants are fully certified and about to receive unit offers or when current tenants are recertified every adult family member is required to sign a consent form (HUD 9886) granting the HACC access to federal databases to check their income history.
 This form only needs to be signed once for each adult family member.
 When family members who are minors turn 18, they must sign the consent form.
 When new adult members join the family, they must sign the consent form.
 If any adult family member refuses to sign the consent form as described herein, an applicant family will be denied assistance and a tenant family will have their lease terminated

-K. Determination of Ineligibility and Informal Review
+L. Determination of Ineligibility and Informal Review

 Review for Determination of Ineligibility: HACC shall notify all Applicants found ineligible for assistance that they have been denied assistance.
 Applicants shall be notified in writing of the reason(s) for the determination and the right to request an Informal Review of the determination.
 Upon request, Applicants will be allowed to review a copy of relevant documentation regarding the determination.